iagomosqueira/RforFisheries/201311-R@GFCM/AGENDA.md

-# Introduction to R and FLR for Fisheries Scientists
+# Improving the Analysis of Fisheries Data: An Introduction to R and the Fisheries Library based on R (FLR)

-3rd edition, January 2013.
-Varese (VA) & JRC Ispra, Italy

-Ernesto Jardim
+November 2013
+GFCM HQ, Roma, Italy

+Chato Osio
 Colin Millar
-Iago Mosqueira
-Chato Osio
+Finlay Scott

 EC - JRC
 IPSC